JonatanHogild/FreeIPA_for_virtual_environment/README.md

 FreeIPA needs DNS to work correctly, which includes; forward and reverse DNS resolution, stable FQDNs, correct SRV records and time sync resolvable by name.

-FreeIPA can be configured to use its own integrated DNS, which we will use for this lab.
-We'll still need to access our organisations DNS server, and the FreeIPA DNS will forward traffic to it.
+#### 3.2.1 Decide on a domain structure

-#### 3.2.1 Decide on a domain
+We will not use our organisations domain (smhi.se) for this lab, since we don't want service-record collisions, or other nasty side-effects.
+An alternative to this is using a subdomain, such as lab.smhi.se.
+A second alternative is using an internal domain, which we will use instead.
+FreeIPA can be installed with its own integrated DNS, which we will use as our internal DNS server for the lab environment.
+We'll still need to access our organisations DNS server, and the FreeIPA DNS can be configured to forward traffic to it.

-choose a name for the private lab domain, like *.plab.internal*.
-The VMs will now belong to this domain, and have names like *ipa-01.plab.internal*, *mgmt-01.plab.internal*, and so on. <br>
+Choose a name for the private lab domain, like *.plab.internal*.
+The VMs will now belong to this domain, and have names like *ipa-01.plab.internal*, *mgmt-01.plab.internal*, and so on.

 Go to the Proxmox web GUI, and make the following changes on every VM: <br>
 Cloud-Init > DNS domain: *plab.internal* <br>